playcode/node-libs-browser/README.md

 The current `punycode` implementation uses bestiejs/punycode.js@1.x because bestiejs/punycode.js@2.x requires modern JS engines that understand `const` and `let`.
 It will be removed someday since it has already been [deprecated from the node API](https://nodejs.org/api/punycode.html).

+### Note
+This is a fork of the deprecated package webpack/node-libs-browser.

 ## License